Enhancing biotechnological research with Design of Experiments

 Finally, the obtained results must be presented and interpreted both statistically and in relation to existing theories, to deepen the understanding of the process.
 The evaluation of the DoE results can help make scientifically grounded decisions about the next steps, such as conducting confirmatory trials, augmenting designs, or advancing to scale-up and technology transfer.1-4

-Applications of DoE
+Applications of Design of Experiments

 Figure 2 Various applications of DoE.